JaminMartin/spcs_instruments/README.md

 # SPCS - Instruments

 A simple hardware abstraction layer for interfacing with instruments.
-This project aims to provide a deterministic measurement setup.
+This project aims to provide a deterministic measurement setup and robust tooling to ensure long term data integrity.

 # Philosophy
 - All data acquisition devices provide a minimal set of public API's that have crossover such as a measure() function that returns counts, volts etc for all devices, this makes swapping between devices within the one GUI trivial.
 As each instrument may have multiple ways to implement various measurements these measurement routines can be specified internally and configured using a config file, This allows internal API's to function as the device requires them to, without having lots of what effectively becomes boilerplate code in your measurement scripts.

 - Instead of adding device-level control for the data acquisition device, these should be set in a `config.toml` file.
 This way, a GUI or measurement script remains simplified, and the acquisition parameters are abstracted away from them and can be set elsewhere specific to that device or if the device supports it, the device itself (which is often easier in my experience).
 It makes it easy to swap out these devices e.g. swapping a lock-in amplifier for a scope, or photon counter on the fly.
 Instead, the GUI can wait for the data from the specified device regardless of what it is.

-User independence: measurements based around a config file & a measurement script / GUI allow for specific configurations to be more deterministic.
+- User independence: measurements based around a config file & a measurement script / GUI allow for specific configurations to be more deterministic.
 There are no issues around accidentally setting the wrong settings or recording the wrong parameters of your experiment as these are all taken care of by the library.
 Results record the final parameters for all connected devices allowing for experimental troubleshooting down the road.

+- Data integrity: Experimental setup/configuration data, user data, purpose and finally the experimental data are logged in a structured plain text format that is very human readable.
+Tools are also provided to easily read from these files for rapid data analysis.
 # The workflow
 The idea is to produce abstracted scripts where the experiment class handles all the data logging from the resulting measurement and the `config.toml` file can be adjusted as required.